nehalsin/holistic-life-management/sachin.md

 ### Nature Over Years

-Satish has not changed.
+Sachin has not changed.
 Nature is same.

 Some people change.
 Because of so many reasons.
 </details>